oVirt/ovirt-site/source/feature/websocketproxy-on-a-separate-host.html.md

     6.  engine-setup configures the service editing /etc/ovirt-engine/ovirt-websocket-proxy.conf.d/10-setup.conf
     7.  engine-setup starts the WebSocketProxy service

-Engine setup currently asks: 'Configure websocket proxy on the machine' accepting

 ### Benefit to oVirt

-The installation process will become easier for who needs to install the WebSocketProxy on a separate engine cause it will not require any successive manual procedure.
+The installation process will become easier for who needs to install the WebSocketProxy on a separate engine cause it will not require to manually:

+*   generate and sign the WebSocketProxy certs on the engine machine
+*   copy the certs on the websocketsproxy machine
+*   configure the websocketsproxy service editing a file on the websocketsproxy machine

 ### Dependencies / Related Features